Teufelsberg: History

-Teufelsberg was originally thought to be 115 m high, which placed it at the same elevation as (Großer Müggelberg, cf. Müggelberge), and was the highest point in West Berlin.
+Teufelsberg was originally thought to be 115 m high, which placed it at the same elevation as Großer Müggelberg (the summit of Müggelberge), and was the highest point in West Berlin.
 New measurements show that Teufelsberg is actually 120.1 m high, making it higher than Großer Müggelberg.

 In February 1955, a 24 m ski jump opened on the hill, designed by the ski jumper and architect Heini Klopfer.
 A larger ski jump opened March 4, 1962, offering space for 5,000 spectators.
 Ski jumping ceased in 1969, allowing the ski jumps to fall into decay.
 The jumps were removed in 1999.

 Teufelsberg has been a location for several recent movies and television programmes, such as The Gamblers, Berlin Station, Covert Affairs (second-season episode titled "Uberlin") and We Are the Night in which the finale takes place on Teufelsberg.

 As in the whole of Grunewald Forest, wild boar frequently roam the hill.